serle/igentai/TECHNICAL_DOCUMENTATION.md

 The system implements multiple communication protocols that enable seamless coordination across the distributed network while maintaining security, reliability, and performance objectives.

-#### Orchestrator ↔ Producer (TCP/JSON)
+#### Orchestrator ↔ Producer (Internal IPC)

-The communication between orchestrators and producers utilizes Command Messages including Start, Stop, UpdateBloomFilter, and Ping operations, along with Update Messages encompassing AttributeBatch transfers, StatusUpdate reports, SyncAck confirmations, and BloomUpdated notifications.
+The communication between orchestrators and producers utilizes Command Messages including Start, Stop, UpdateConfig, UpdateBloomFilter, and Ping operations, along with Update Messages encompassing AttributeBatch transfers, StatusUpdate reports, SyncAck confirmations, and BloomUpdated notifications.
 This protocol ensures reliable coordination between the central orchestrator and distributed producers.

+The `UpdateConfig` message serves as the primary mechanism for distributing optimization results to producers.
+When the optimizer generates new prompt assignments or parameter adjustments, these are packaged into UpdateConfig messages and sent to specific producers, enabling dynamic adaptation of generation strategies.

 #### Orchestrator ↔ WebServer (Internal IPC)